ertan96/JavaScript-Project/README.md

 # Bonus features
 There are many add-ons to make this game more advanced:

-- Add levels to select from
+- Add difficulty levels to select from
-- Add multiple choices for starting states that are interesting
 - Different sound effects for button clicks while an existing background music is playing